 Ruth says she’s enjoyed the opportunity these roles have given her to contribute to the greater UL community.

-Mona Rivoire, Assistant Program Specialist
+Mona Rivoire, Administrative Program Specialist

 Carey Hamburg, Sr. Instructional Designer

 Carey Hamburg is a senior instructional designer in the Office of Distance Learning after previously serving as E-Learning Media Specialist.

 As a Senior Instructional Designer, he leads projects to improve the functionality of the learning management system, Moodle, and the integration of tools within it.
 He is responsible to provide timely one-to-one faculty support on challenging hybrid and online course design issues.
 He excels in supporting positive vendor relations and evaluating project details.
 Carey also delivers training on EduTools and Moodle related functions.

 His background is in Art and Technology Integration.
 Carey is a graduate of UL Lafayette and completed an Master's in Communication at the University of South Alabama, with a focus in Multimedia Training Development.
 He has worked in a variety of educational settings as an instructor of both art and technology.
 Carey enjoys seeing the connections that emerge as educators and students explore the creative and effective possibilities of educational technology.